ATRIAL FIBRILLATION

 • Altered mental status

-Immediate treatment = synchronized cardioversion
+Immediate treatment = synchronized DC cardioversion

-Step 2: Stable Patient Decide Strategy
+Stable Patient Decide Strategy

 Rate control vs Rhythm control